I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Best Time to Visit Tarangire National Park

 The best time to visit Tarangire National park is during the long dry season from late June to October.
-Migratory herds arrive in search of water due to the depleting water supplies which encourage animals to congregate around Tarangire River and the swamps of the river valley.
+Migratory herds arrive in search of water due to the depleting water supplies.
+Animals congregate around Tarangire River and the swamps of the river valley.
 Mosquitos and flies are at their lowest levels of the year so the risk of malaria is at its lowest too.

 Local guides still recommend visiting at any time of year as the park always has something to offer.

-Tarangire’s migratory herds such as the Elephants, oryx and gerenuk, leave the park animals move up into the Masaai steppe during the short wet season in November and return at the start of the long dry season in June.
+Tarangire’s migratory herds such as elephants, oryx and gerenuk, move up into the Masaai steppe during the short wet season in November and return at the start of the long dry season in June.

 There is some unpredictability in terms of the exact arrival and departure dates of the migratory herds.
-If the long wet season finishes early then the migratory heads come to the park earlier and leave earlier.
-Conversely if the long rains finish late then the migratory herds arrive at the park late and leave later.
+If the long wet season finishes early then the migratory herds come to the park earlier and leave earlier.
+On the other hand, if the long rains finish late then the migratory herds arrive at the park late and leave later.

-The shorts rains usually start around mid-October and breath life into the park.
-Many animals start giving birth to babies, vegetation turns a vibrant green and flours bloom.
-You will be able to see the resident animals such as antelopes and buffaloes.
+The shorts rains usually start around mid-September and breathe life into the park.
+Many animals start giving birth to babies, vegetation turns a vibrant green and flowers bloom.

-The most challenging time to visit is during the long rains in March, April and May as there are regular heavy downpours normally in the afternoon.
+The most challenging time to visit is during the long rains in March, April and May, as there are regular, heavy downpours.

 Best Time to Visit Lake Manyara National Park

-Due to lake Manyara expanding and flooding surrounding areas in recent years, the park is not as great as it once was.
-However, it’s still worth a visit as you can go on a traditional boat on the lake, and see game such as lions and elephants in the park.
+Due to Lake Manyara expanding and flooding surrounding areas in recent years, the park is not as popular a travel destination as it once was.
+In my opinion, it’s still worth a visit as you can enjoy a ride in a traditional boat on the lake, and game viewing is excellent.

 Best Time to Visit Arusha National Park

-As with all parks in Tanzania, the best time to visit Arusha National Park is definitely during the long dry season between June and September.
-Although it is a relevantly small park covering just over 500 square kilometres, the park’s varied landscape consists of open grasslands, rolling hills, volcanic mountains, dense forests as well as lakes and marshlands, which cannot be truly appreciated in gloomy rainy conditions.
+Although it is a relatively small park, covering just over 500 square kilometres, the park’s varied landscape consists of open grasslands, rolling hills, volcanic mountains, dense forests, as well as lakes and marshlands.
+These cannot be truly appreciated in excessively rainy conditions.

-Being a mere a short drive from the city of Arusha, it’s possible to travel back and forth each day to enjoy all its attractions.
-The abundant wildlife consists of elephants, buffalos, zebras, warthogs, and many of the favourite antelope species.
+Since the park is a short drive from the city of Arusha, it’s possible to stay in the city and travel back and forth each day, so that you enjoy a range of attractions.
+The abundant wildlife consists of elephants, buffalos, zebras, warthogs, and many antelope species.
 It also has one of the biggest populations of giraffes in the world.
-Great weather always makes for better game viewing.

 Best Time to Visit Ruaha National Park

-Being situated in the remote southern region of Tanzania, Ruaha National Park is one of the lesser known parks, despite being one of the biggest.
-That area receives heavy rainfalls during the wet seasons and many of its lodges close down during those periods.
-It stands to reason that visiting Ruaha is best during the dry months.
+Situated in the remote southern region of Tanzania, Ruaha National Park is one of the lesser known parks, despite being one of the biggest.

-Apart from paying peak season prices, the positives far outweigh the negatives when visiting Ruaha during the dry seasons.
-Despite being peak season, this park never gets crowded, with few safari trucks on the trails, making game viewing a far more pleasant experience.
+Even at its busiest, this park never gets crowded.
+The relatively low numbers of safari trucks on the trails make game viewing a far more pleasant experience.
 This park is so big and so remote you often feel as if you have it all to yourself.

 Best Time to Visit Nyerere National Park

-Formally known as Selous National Park, Nyerere National Park lies in another remote area of Tanzania south-east of Ruaha and is one of the largest national parks in Africa and certainly the largest in Tanzania.
+Established from part of the former Selous Game Reserve, Nyerere National Park lies in a remote region of south-eastern Tanzania.
+It is one of the largest national parks in Africa and the largest in Tanzania.

-Being close to the coast, during the wet seasons, Nyerere is far more humid than the other parks in the western highlands, which not only makes life uncomfortable but also increases the numbers of mosquitos and raises the risk of malaria.
+Since it’s close to the coast, during the wet seasons Nyerere is far more humid than the other parks in the western highlands.
+This not only makes life uncomfortable but also increases the numbers of mosquitos and raises the risk of malaria.

 Best Times to Visit Both Tanzania and Zanzibar for Safari and Beach

-Fortunately the best times to go on safari in Tanzania correspond perfectly with the best times to visit Zanzibar.
+The best times to go on safari in Tanzania correspond well with the best times to visit Zanzibar.
 These are the long dry season from June to October and the short dry season from January to February.

 Save time and ensure an incredible safari experience